newlandsvalley/purescript-audiograph/README.md

 purescript-audiograph
 =====================

 Highly experimental work in progress.
-The idea is to build a very simple proof of concept to see whether it is realistic to provide a declarative interface into web-audio in purescript - something roughly along the lines of [visual-audio-graph](https://github.com/benji6/virtual-audio-graph).
+The idea is to build a simple proof of concept to see whether it is realistic to provide a declarative interface into web-audio in purescript - something roughly along the lines of [visual-audio-graph](https://github.com/benji6/virtual-audio-graph).

 Example
 -------

-Nodes are built in reverse order, starting with the destination and moving to the sound sources.
-The reason for this is that, currently, the audiograph parser enforces a rule that a new node cannot connect to a node that has not yet been defined.
-This is unrealistic because  we need to be able to represent feedback loops and will eventually be changed.
+Currently, nodes must be listed in reverse order, starting with the destination and moving to the sound sources.
+This restriction will be relaxed very soon, allowing them to be listed in any order.

-At the moment, five nodes are supported - an implicit __destination__ (output), __oscillator__, __audioBufferSource__, __biquadFilter__ and __gain__.
+The number of supported nodes is growing - five at the moment - an implicit __destination__ (output), __oscillator__, __audioBufferSource__, __biquadFilter__ and __gain__.
 For example -

 simple oscillator: